gytisgreitai/openhab-google-home/docs/standalone.md

 ```

 ### Prepare configuration
-  - get your domain and subdomain
+  - get your domain or subdomain
   - point it out to your ip address (you can look it from coomand line via `curl ipecho.net/plain`)
   - create a clientId and clientSecret that you will use in google auth.
 Set them to some truly random strings.
 You have been warned